asari555/tcmb_evds_c/README.md

 ## Prebuilt Libraries

 There are ready built libraries that are served in the workspace folder.
 Furthermore, the name of the folder contains the libraries is `prebuilt_libraries`.
-The header called `tcmb_evds_c.h` and the static and dynamic libraries for Windows, MacOs and Unix extensions are given in `prebuilt_libraries`.
+The header called `tcmb_evds_c.h` and the dynamic library for Windows, MacOs and Unix extensions are given in `prebuilt_libraries`.

 *If users want to build one of the libraries on their computers, the installation procedures below must be followed.*